Towards Perceiving Small Visual Details in Zero-shot Visual Question Answering with Multimodal LLMs: Experiments

-\textbf{The Effect of Visual Cropping On Different Question Types.} To gain deeper insights into the granular benefits of visual cropping, \cref{fig:question_type} shows how the proposed visual cropping methods impact the accuracy of zero-shot VQA models on various question types in VQAv2 (these types are explained in~\cref{tab:question_types} in Appendix).
-Questions concerning visual details, \ie, text reading and object attributes, gain the most from visual cropping, consistent with our findings in FDVQA and TextVQA.
+\textbf{Effect of Visual Cropping On Different Question Types.} To gain deeper insights into the granular benefits of visual cropping, \cref{fig:question_type} shows how the proposed visual cropping methods impact the accuracy of zero-shot VQA models on various question types in VQAv2 (the selection of these types is detailed in Appendix).
+Questions that often concern small visual details, \ie, text reading and object attributes, gain the most from visual cropping, consistent with our findings in FDVQA and TextVQA.
 However, we observe that questions that require a global view of the image, \ie, localization and counting, become harder to answer as a result of visual cropping.
-This suggests that our mechanism for combining the original and cropped image tokens is not always successful in maintaining the global image information, encouraging future research on effectively combining image tokens.
+These findings suggest that our mechanism for combining the original and cropped image tokens is not always successful in maintaining the global image information, motivating the development of more complex combination mechanisms (we demonstrate such an attempt in the Appendix, where we use a question-gate that dynamically decides whether to conduct visual cropping or not).
+Additionally, we observe that native cropping methods, particularly \att{}, demonstrate closer performance to no cropping across different question types.
+This indicates an alignment with the MLLM’s own judgment in selecting bounding boxes, a result that is intuitive given that the cropping is based on the MLLM's own attention mechanisms.

+\textbf{MLLMs Can Know `Where to Look', Even If They Answer Incorrectly.} As shown in~\cref{fig:crop_examples} (left and middle), despite initially providing incorrect answers, BLIP-2 often focuses on the relevant image areas, indicated by the predicted bounding boxes by native visual cropping methods (the company name and sticky note).
+In addition, a similar conclusion can be drawn quantitatively from~\autoref{tab:main_result}, where BLIP-2 FlanT5$_\mathrm{XL}$'s performance on TextVQA improved by 45.45\% by adopting \hc{}, and tracking its native attention can approximate 70.94\% of such improvement, outperforming the cropping methods that use external localization methods.
+The above outcome suggests that even if MLLMs do not answer correctly, they often still identify the salient areas in the images.

-\textbf{The Time Overhead of Visual Cropping.} In~\cref{tab:inference_time}, we report the average inference time of the proposed visual cropping methods on GPU (NVIDIA RTX A5000) and CPU (Intel Xeon Gold 5215 2.50GHz).
-While YOLO is the fastest method, we recommend using CLIP in practice since it provides the best overall balance between accuracy and inference time.
+\textbf{Time Overhead of Visual Cropping.} In~\cref{tab:inference_time}, we report the average inference time of the proposed visual cropping methods on GPU (NVIDIA RTX A5000) and CPU (Intel Xeon Gold 5215 2.50GHz).
+When conducting inference on a GPU, both the \att{} and \grad{} methods exhibit speeds comparable to \yolo{}, which is optimized for time efficiency.
+This result implies that tracking the inference time attention and gradient of multimodal LLMs is not only effective in accurately identifying the salient areas of an image but also maintains a high processing speed.
+When only CPU is available, \yolo{} provides the best accuracy and time trade-off.